Oloompa/mansa/backend/exercice.md

 a user must have a name, an email address, a password

-- the name must be alphanumeric charaters, its lenght must be in `[4, 50]`
+- the name must be alphanumeric characters, its length must be in `[4, 50]`
-- the email address must contain alphanumeric charaters, a single `@` symbol, its length is `<` 256
+- the email address must contain alphanumeric characters, a single `@` symbol, its length is `<` 256
-- the password must be alphanumeric charaters, its lenght must be in `[8, 255]`
+- the password must be alphanumeric characters, its length must be in `[8, 255]`

 We expect not to have duplicate names or email addresses among our users